-Dr Alexander Cummins
+Dr. Alexander Cummins

 Nick Dickinson is a spell-born witch from a family where witchcraft, yoga, and folk magic were being practiced and discussed daily.
 He has over 35 years of experience as a professional oracle, spell crafter and ritual artist.
 He continues to craft new magic based on the classical teachings of tantric yoga, American witchcraft, and European and Middle Eastern folk magic.

-Danielle Dionne is psychic medium, herbalist, & witch.
-She runs Moth & Moon Studio, a spiritual education center located in Bedford, NH.
-Her eclectic practice draws upon a vast foundation in mediumship, occultism, healing arts, witchcraft, herbalism, & rootwork.
-Danielle is a priestess in the Temple of Witchcraft Tradition & serves as Scorpio Deputy Minister for death, dying & bereavement.
-She enjoys hospice work & hosts Death Cafes helping people discuss death & make the most of their finite lives.
-Most recently, she has authored a new book, 'Magickal Mediumship: Partnering with the Ancestors for Healing & Spiritual Development', publishing with Llewellyn later this year.
+Danielle Dionne is a psychic medium, herbalist, and witch.
+She is the author of Magickal Mediumship: Partnering with the Ancestors for Healing and Spiritual Development (Llewellyn Worldwide, 2020).
+She runs Moth and Moon Studio, a spiritual education center.
+Her eclectic practice draws upon a vast and deep foundation in mediumship, Spiritualism, occultism, healing arts, witchcraft, herbalism, and folk magic.
+Danielle is an initiate in the Temple of Witchcraft Tradition and serves as Scorpio Deputy Minister for death, dying and bereavement and ancestral connections.
+She enjoys hospice volunteering and co-facilitates Mortal Musings helping people discuss death from a pagan perspective and make the most of their finite lives.
+Danielle tends Crossroads Farm a small, spirited homestead honoring ancestral connections through farming practices, partnering with the plants for magick and herbalism, and raising heritage breed livestock.